MIL-STD-810 Humidity

 The Conundrum

-For humidity testing there is often more questions than answers.
+For MIL-STD-810H humidity testing there is often more questions than answers.
 Today’s defense and commercial equipment is liable to be used anywhere in the world.
 Given that time and money are major concerns for most product developers, it is unlikely that resources are available for testing all climatic categories for transit, storage, and operational profiles.
 While Aggravated testing is tempting due to its shortened test length it may not provide realistic findings.
 Unless product specifications specify exact testing requirements difficult decisions must be made.

-CVG Strategy
+CVG Strategy Test and Evaluation Expertise

 CVG Strategy’s test and evaluation experts have decades of experience in environmental (climatic and dynamic) testing as well as EMI/EMC.
 We offer a wide variety of services including: EZ-Test Plan Templates, Test Program Management, Test Program Witnessing, and Product Evaluation.
 We also provide a two day seminar/webinar “Understanding MIL-STD-810” to help your product development team garner the most from their test and evaluation programs.
-Contact Us today to see how we can help.